 Oak Operational Regions United States There are 91 native US oaks.
 The GCCO is focusing on 29 species of conservation concern, under the coordination of Amy Byrne (The Morton Arboretum).
 Mexico and Central America Mexico is an important centre of diversity for oaks with more than 168 species distributed across multiple habitats, with around 32 species that are threatened in the wild.
 Dr. Maricela Rodriguez is coordinating the GCCO in Mexico and Central America, focusing efforts on the priority, threatened and Data Deficient species in this region, outlined in The Red List of Oaks 2020 report.
 China With around 117 oak species, of which 36 are threatened, China is another important diversity hotspot for oaks.
 Dr. Yi-Gang Song from Shanghai Chenshan Botanical Garden is coordinating oak conservation efforts in this region, focusing on the priority threatened, and Data Deficient species, outlined in The Red List of Oaks 2020 report.
 Southeast Asia There are around 86 oak species in Southeast Asia.
 36 species are threatened.
-Dr. Hoàng Văn Sâm, Vietnam National University of Forestry, is coordinating efforts in the Indochina region of Southeast Asia.
+Dr. Hoàng Văn Sâm and other partners are coordinating efforts in Vietnam, Laos, Thailand and Cambodia.
 Focus in this region is on the priority threatened, and Data Deficient species, outlined in The Red List of Oaks 2020 report.